wotakumoe/wotaku/misc.md

 ![](https://cdn.apollo.moe/img/ms.png)

 # Misc-sites
-Feeling adventurous?
-Want to discover the taste of Japanese culture?
-Welcome to the misc-sites page!
-Here you can find various communities, guides, and tools that strikes your fancy.
-Enjoy the exploration!
+Welcome to the misc-sites page, home to various communities, guides, and tools for your otaku needs and interests.
 ___

 ![](/static/banner/info.png)